keneanung/nexus-scripts/website/docs/queue-manager/api.md

 ### `getQueue()` ###

-#### Arguments ####
+#### Return Value ####

-*None*
+`(QueuedItem | UnsyncedItem)[]` - The current queue

 #### Description ####

 Returns the current queue.
 Each item contains the keys `command`, `properties` with the individual balance settings, whether the command will be repeated and if it consumes balance (**Note**: all actions queued externally are assumed to consume balance).

-If an action is only in the local queue, but not in the in-game queue yet, it will also have the key `queueing` (sent to the game, but not confirmed yet), while items in the in-game queue have the key `locallyControlled` to mark, whether the queue manager added the command or not.
+If an action is only in the local queue, but not in the in-game queue yet, it will also have the key `queueing` (sent to the game, but not confirmed yet), while items in the in-game queue have the key `locallyControlled` to mark whether the queue manager added the command or not.

 #### Examples ####